LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Evaluation

 \subsection{In-enclave Packet I/O Performance}

-The \texttt{etap} device determines the performance upper bound of the enclaved middlebox.
-It should be able to deliver packets at line rate.
-To evaluate \texttt{etap}, we create a bare middlebox which reads packets from \texttt{etap} and immediately writes them back.
-Since read and write of \texttt{etap} are symmetric, hereafter we will focus on the read performance and refer to the middlebox as PktReader.
+To evaluate \texttt{etap}, we create a bare middlebox which keeps reading packets from \texttt{etap} without further processing.
+It is referred to as PktReader.
 We keep a large memory pool ($8$GB) and feed packets to \texttt{etap-cli} directly from the pool.
-Note that the evaluations are conducted with RSS emulation disabled, i.e., the poll driver is run by one single thread.

-\inlinesec{Parameterized evaluation} We first investigate how batching size affects \texttt{etap} performance.
-The ring is set to $1024$.
+\inlsec{Parameterized evaluation} We first investigate how batching size affects \texttt{etap} performance.
+The ring size is set as $1024$.
 As shown in Fig.~\ref{fig:net_io_batching}, the optimal size appears between $10$ and $100$ for all packet sizes.
-The throughput drops when the batching size becomes either too small or overly large, matching our expectation and analysis in \S\ref{subsec:etap_perf}.
-With a batching size of $10$, \texttt{etap} can deliver small $64$B packet at $7.4$Gbps or $14.45$Mpps, and large $1024$B packet at $12.4$Gbps or $1.51$Mpps, which is commensurate to advanced packet I/O framework on modern $10$G NIC~\cite{Rizzo2012}.
+The throughput drops when the batching size becomes either too small or overly large, matching our expectation and analysis in Section~\ref{subsec:etap_perf}.
+With a batching size of $10$, \texttt{etap} can deliver small $64$B (byte) packet at $7.4$Gbps, and large $1024$B packet at $12.4$Gbps, which is comparable to advanced packet I/O framework on modern $10$Gbps NIC~\cite{Rizzo2012}.
 We set $10$ as the default batching size and use this configuration in all following experiments.

-Shrinking \texttt{etap} ring is beneficial in that precious enclave resource can be saved for middlebox, and in the case of RSS emulation, more RX rings can be efficiently supported.
+Shrinking \texttt{etap} ring is beneficial in that precious enclave resources can be saved for middlebox functions, and in the case of multi-threaded middleboxes, for efficiently supporting more RX rings.
 However, smaller ring size generally leads to lower I/O throughput.
-Figure~\ref{fig:net_io_ring} reports the experiment results with varying ring sizes.
-As can be seen, the tipping point occurs around $256$, where the throughput for all packet sizes begins to drop exponentially as ring size decreases.
+Figure~\ref{fig:net_io_ring} reports the results with varying ring sizes.
+As can be seen, the tipping point occurs around $256$, where the throughput for all packet sizes begins to drop sharply as ring size decreases.
 Beyond that and up to $1024$, the performance appears insensitive to ring size.
-We thus use $256$ as the default ring size in subsequent tests.
+We thus use $256$ as the default ring size in all subsequent tests.